scott-yjyang/Vivim/README.md

 [[arXiv](https://arxiv.org/abs/2401.14168)]

 Here is a project for the quick taste of Mamba😄.

-We are improving our model for better performance.
+We are exploring a better model.
 Please stay tuned for our work.

 ## News
 - 24-01-25.
 The paper has been released on arXiv.